 Disease Recommended Vaccine or Test Measles, Mumps, Rubella At least one dose given after first birthday.
-Not required if born prior to 1970 or if there is lab documented immunity to all three infections.
+Not recommended if born prior to 1970 (but if traveling outside of North America, one dose is recommended), or if there is lab documented immunity to all three infections.
 Staff may want to consider a second dose of MMR if they are born between 1970 and 1992, as evidence shows that people born in this cohort may not have adequate protection.
-Tetanus, Diphtheria A basic series in childhood and adolescence, and a booster every ten years.
+Tetanus, Diphtheria A basic series in childhood and adolescence, and a booster every ten years are recommended.
 Pertussis A basic series in childhood and adolescence (given in a combination vaccine with Tetanus and Diphtheria).
 For adults, a one-time booster of pertussis-containing vaccine (Tdap) is recommended.
 It can be given when the next Tetanus and Diphtheria booster is due.
 Polio A basic series in childhood - adult boosters not routinely recommended.